-The BSU Panhellenic Council maintains a committee to mediate concerns and complaints between member sororities.
+The Panhellenic Council maintains a committee to mediate concerns and complaints between member sororities.
 If a sorority has a concern involving another sorority, a written report is filed with the Panhellenic President.
-The president will attempt to mediate the concern between the parties involved.
-If this is unsuccessful, an ad hoc Judicial Committee will act on the matter.
-The specific Judicial procedures are outlined in the National Panhellenic Conference Manual of Information.
+The president will attempt to mediate the concern between the parties involved in accordance with the specific Judicial procedures outlined in the National Panhellenic Conference Manual of Information.
 A copy of this notebook is on file in the Student Activities office.